VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 <p align = "justify">
 As our digital solution to using ecosystem services and natural capital to control the transmission of COVID-19, we have developed a proposal for a 'Green Spaces App'.
 This app will permit users to check the status of their local greenspace for how busy it is, allowing for them to make an informed choice before leaving their home.
 The app involves users updating the app when they arrive at a green space, where they will be asked to provide a ranking for how busy it is.
-This information will be used to inform the 'traffic-light' system which users will be presented with when they enter their postcode and select their local greenspace.
+This feedback will be used to inform the 'traffic-light' system which users will be presented with when they enter their postcode and select their local greenspace.
 </p>

 # Data Sources

+The data used was sourced from the following:

 # References